TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 **NOTE:**
 - If the shielded player is a Lover and the other Lover dies, they nevertheless kill themselves.
 - If the Shifter has a shield or their target has a Shield, the shielded player switches.
-- Shields set after the next meeting, will be set before a possible shift is being performed.

 ### Game Options